On this page

 - emotional support.

-Read more about what support you can get if you’re a vulnerable person in Scotland.
+Read more about what support you can get if you’re a clinically extremely vulnerable person in Scotland.

 You may also be able to get help and support from your local Mutual Aid group.

 Support in Wales

 If you’re on the shielded patients list in Wales, you can still continue to get priority supermarket delivery slots after shielding is paused.
 Speak to your pharmacy if you still need help getting your medicines.